I think we all agree that there are just not enough hours in the day… especially this time of year!

 Actually, I do this every year around this time.
 It helps to have one area I don’t have to worry about while I am decorating.

-I take a couple pieces of wrapping paper and cut them to fit glass doors.
+As a quick solution, I cut a couple pieces of wrapping paper to fit glass doors.

 Then I just tape the wrapping paper to the doors and hang a festive swag on the outside.